ChenghaoDing90/ChenghaoDing90.github.io/Resources.md

 ---
-title: Reading List
+title: Resources
-subtitle: a list of books I read
+subtitle: A list of useful resources (books, courses) I have read or taken.
 layout: "page"
 icon: fa-book
 order: 4
 ---

-The textbooks of my articles.
+Books
+I have read a series books.
+Below are some selected books I have finished.

 1. Tolkin: *Lord of Rings*